cruise12343/Binancebot/README.md

 `XTrader` is an **EXPERIMENTAL** robot for cryptocurrency trading on exchange platform, and `PA` is the develop code.

 ### Environment
-* python 3
+* python3
 * pip

-> Python 2 will not be supported in develop plan.
+> python2 will not be supported in develop plan.

 ### Usage
 * Command line help info.